 Always check your shelters and keep them dry and clean.
 Stock up on fleece blankets and throws and keep extras in your supply boxes in case you need one in a hurry.
 Remember, when the sun goes down, we all want a warm and dry place to sleep during the long winter nights.

-Southern Paws & Tails is South Carolina’s quarterly magazine for pet lovers.
+Guest post by Ramona Chisolm.
+This article originally appeared in Southern Paws & Tails Magazine, South Carolina’s quarterly magazine for pet lovers.
 It encourages responsible pet care and promotes the rescue and adoption of shelter pets.
 They offer up-to-date, valuable information about the health and well-being of dogs and cats from reliable sources, reputable organizations, and animal specialists.